JetBrains/teamcity-documentation/topics/ruby-environment-configurator.md

 <td>

-Specify here the path to a `.rvmrc` file relative to the checkout directory.
-If the file is specified, TeamCity will fetch environment variables using the rvm-shell and will pass it to all build steps.
+The path to the `.rvmrc` file relative to the checkout directory.
+If specified, TeamCity will fetch environment variables using rvm-shell and pass them to all build steps.

 </td>
 </tr>